ackhack/MAL-Updater/README.md

 # import.js
 This is a Node.js File.
 It can import the cachefile outputted from the extension into this storage system.
 It will display stats about the current storage and display any missing name + site combos.

+The nonExistent Array contains MAL-Id + site combos that don't exist and therefor can't be added, this exists to prevent them from showing as missing.